DirectRTX/Simple-Ad-Network/README.md

 ## Holy Shit!
 It's All Setup!

 You are now the proud owner of a fully functioning ad network.
 And not just any network.
 One that's going to handle an unlimited amount of traffic for you and cost you less than $10/month.
+You will literally be able to handle more traffic than some networks that are running hundreds of ad servers.

 ## Notes About The Member's Area